 I’ve spent all fall rewiring the well house, installing insulation around all pipes with heat tape, etc. And I built stairs up to the top–the old vertical ladders would have challenged the Ringling Brothers aerialists.

 Speaking of aerialists, below is an aerial photo of Petersburg showing our property and muskeg on the left, Petersburg Creek at 11 o’clock (Coho Creek between us and P’burg Creek) and the north entrance to the Wrangell Narrows about 2 o’clock–north is up.
 To add another energy dimension, we’re thinking micro or pico-hydro electrical generation now:

 Our goal is to capture water from the two horizontal ‘arms’ of forested creeks that merge together 23 vertical feet above our proposed hydro system.
 Twenty three feet of head pressure is considered low but with high volume flow we can generate power with one of these Kaplan turbines:

 But it’s still 300 feet to transport water through a 6′ pipe which equals 463 gallons per minute to this puppy.
 To measure the potential flow, I’ve built a weir which is 48″ across and 8″ deep which measures out to 3250 gallons per minute when full–lots of water.
-Here’s the weir running at nearly capacity of 3200 gallons per minute:
+Here’s the creek running at nearly capacity of 3200 gallons per minute: